FellippeHeitor/tcpip-experiments/README.md

 This single-module experiment works both as host and client, so you will have to run the executable twice to get to see it working.

-When run, it attempts to connect to an existing host.
-If that fails, it becomes the host itself and starts listening for connections in arbitrarily numbered port 60710.
+On startup, it attempts to connect to an existing host.
+If that fails, it becomes the host itself and starts listening for connections on port 60710 (no particular reason for the port number - could be anything).

 When a client connects, the host sends a "HELLO" message and starts listening for commands.
-At this point, the user can draw in the client window and see the result in the host window, as mouse data is being transferred.
+At this point, the user can draw in the client window and see the result in the host window, as mouse data is being transfered.

 If the user hits SPACE in the client window, a prompt will be presented and a command can be typed.
 The available commands are: